 Temple of Antoninus and Faustina, Roman Forum, Rome, Italy

 One of the best-preserved examples of ruins from Ancient Rome you need to check out is the Temple of Antoninus and Faustina.
-A romantic story behind it, the temple was built under Emperor Antoninus’s orders to honor the memory of his wife Faustina back in the middle of the 2nd century.
+A romantic story behind it.
+The temple was built under Emperor Antoninus’s orders to honor the memory of his wife Faustina back in the middle of the 2nd century.

 Atrium Vestae